Okanjo/okanjo-docs/docs/User Order Items.md

 # Routes

-## GET /order-items
+## GET /users/{id}/order-items

 Collection.
-By default, it returns all order items, most recent first, **purchased by the current user**.
+By default, it returns all order items, most recent first, belonging to the given user.
 This collection accepts search filters and pagination options. **Requires user level authentication.**

 ### Query Parameters